SujalAhrodia/30_Days_Of_Code/README.md

 Note that an empty string is also considered valid.
 ### Day 5
 >1.
 Given an integer, , print its first  multiples.
 Each multiple  (where ) should be printed on a new line in the form: n x i = result.
+>2.
+Merge two sorted linked lists and return it as a new list.
+The new list should be made by splicing together the nodes of the first two lists.
+Example:
+Input: 1->2->4, 1->3->4
+Output: 1->1->2->3->4->4